keithmoffatah/eneco/README.md

 ---

-## 🔐 Key Vault Integration (Secrets Management)

-This project uses **Azure Key Vault** to securely store the Databricks Personal Access Token (PAT):

-- A Key Vault is provisioned automatically via the `key_vault` module.
-- The Databricks PAT is stored as a secret named `databricks-pat` in the Key Vault.
-- The CI/CD pipeline fetches the PAT from Key Vault at runtime and injects it into Terraform as an environment variable.

-### Required GitHub Secrets

-- `ARM_CLIENT_ID`, `ARM_CLIENT_SECRET`, `ARM_SUBSCRIPTION_ID`, `ARM_TENANT_ID`: Azure service principal credentials (OIDC, no client secret needed)
-- `KEY_VAULT_NAME`: The name of the Key Vault created by this project

-### How to Use with Key Vault

-1. Set your Databricks PAT in your `terraform.tfvars` or as a variable when running Terraform locally.
-It will be uploaded to Key Vault on first apply.
-2. In CI/CD, the workflow will automatically fetch the PAT from Key Vault using the `KEY_VAULT_NAME` secret.
-3. No PAT is stored in the repository or in GitHub secrets.

----

-## 🔄 Rotating the Databricks PAT in Key Vault
+## 🔄 Rotating the Databricks PAT

-For security, it is recommended to rotate the Databricks Personal Access Token (PAT) stored in Azure Key Vault every 45 days.
+For security, it is recommended to rotate the Databricks Personal Access Token (PAT) every 45 days.
 Here’s how to do it:

 ### 1. Generate a New Databricks PAT
 - Log in to your Databricks workspace.